tobyloki/MoistureSensorMatterApp/README.md

 # Moisture Sensor Matter App

-- based on v1.2.2 of the Google Home Matter Android SDK
+- based on v1.4.1 of the Google Home Matter Android SDK at https://github.com/google-home/sample-app-for-matter-android